legenddaniel/provincial-population-canada/README.md

 On Edge, Safari and mobile Firefox due to browser support no smooth scroll

-On ie due to browser support and no polyfill the `.txt-rainbow` is replaced by regular text
+On ie due to browser support and no polyfill the `.txt-rainbow` is replaced by regular text On ie due to browser support the restriction on `<input type="date">` not working even polyfilled

 Bugs: